jameshanlon/jameshanlon.github.io/content/hex-processor.md

 ## The X language

 The X language is defined in [a separate PDF]({{'hex/xhexnotes.pdf'|asset}}).
-X is simple enough that it can be compiled using simple techniques to the Hex architecture, whilst providing enough flexibility to express complex programs such as its own compiler.
-The following X program implements Bubblesort:
+X is simple enough that it can be compiled using simple techniques to the Hex architecture, whilst providing enough flexibility to express complex programs such as its own compiler (more on that later).
+It is an imperative language and has features for procedure calling, composition of statements, looping and conditional statements, expressions including function calls, and representation of memory with variables, arrays and string literals.
+The following X program uses Bubblesort to sort an array of four elements:

 ```
 val length = 4;